Thursday, February 28, 2019

 A Sermonette On Humility

 What is humility?
 It does not mean that a man believes himself to be intellectually inferior or physically unappealing.
 There is nothing virtuous in such because anyone can think that way.
 It is not impressive.
 Moreover, having low self-confidence can be symptomatic of an addiction to pity.
 That does nothing to improve a person's character.
 Knowing what humility is and putting that correct understanding into practice is a foundational aspect of knowing God.
 It is to those people that He bestows grace.
-Knowing what humility is and putting that correct understanding into practice will shape how we regularly conduct ourselves.
+Knowing what humility is and putting that correct understanding into practice will shape how we regularly conduct ourselves in private and in public.

 True humility involves people not making themselves the center of attention.
 It entails people doing good deeds for the genuine benefit of others.
 It necessitates people doing good for the sake of goodness, not to bolster one's own ego.
-It means putting other people before ourselves.
+Humility means putting other people before ourselves.
 It entails that a person not overestimate his own abilities.
 Humility requires self-discipline.
 Humility requires self-sacrifice.
 Humility is required in order to be a truly virtuous person.
-This is to say that care of the self does not matter, since we must have a degree of self-sufficiency to help those less fortunate than ourselves.
+Every other virtue springs forth from humility.
+This is not to say that care of the self is unimportant, since we must be self-sufficiency to help those less fortunate than ourselves.

 Having a heart and mind consumed by pride is a dangerous thing.
 It distorts our sense of reality and can get us into trouble.
 If a person does not humbly submit to God, then how can he recognize the nature of his sinfulness and the need of salvation?
 In remaining prideful, individuals essentially make themselves their own gods.
 They are essentially saying that God is unnecessary.
 That is idolatry.
 Pride is the root of all evil.
 Pride is injurious to relationships with family and friends.
 Pride by its very nature is destructive.
 It is in a state of humility that love grows.
 It is in a state of humility that true honor flourishes.